iwahle/personal_site/sample_site/travel_posts/2022-04-11-blog_posts.md

   Florence.
 Shorts, I was quickly informed, were a "brave" choice in such conditions
-- Asserting yourself as a pedestrian at a crosswalk will only get you yelled at with a lot of Italian hand-waving.
+- Asserting yourself as a pedestrian at a crosswalk will only get you yelled at in Italian with a lot of dramatic hand-waving.
 You will not get to cross the street
 - Chinese dumplings are called raviolis here

 Daily cat pic: